jeopsh/books/README.md

 # Books
-A blog about books, it's personal project final examination.
+A blog about books, it's personal project for final examination.

 Power by WordPress.